Countly/countly-sdk-documentation/flutter/next.md

   pass these callbacks if you want to perform some actions when widget appear or dismiss.
 </p>
-<h2>Feedback widget manual reporting</h2>
+<h3>Manual Reporting</h3>
 <p>
-  There might be some usecases where you might to use the native UI or a custom UI you have created instead of our webview solution.
+  There might be some use-cases where you might to use the native UI or a custom UI you have created instead of our webview solution.
 In those cases you would have to request all the widget related information and then report the result manually.